unofeiCA/SmallSimpleOA/README.md

 ## AskForLeave:
+- Everyone can request for leave and the leave request flows to every supervisor recursively until the highest one.
+Once one of the supervisor refuses the request, the request is rejected, or the request is approved.
 - A leave request from a guy with a highest level in his/her department will be approved immediately by him/herself.

 ## Todo List
-- You can add todo task for yourself and they show in different colors according to how long from now to the dead line.
+- You can add todo tasks for yourself and they show in different colors according to how long from now to the dead line.
+- In home page, only unfinished tasks are listed sorted by dead line asc.
+- In todo task list page, unfinished tasks come first sorted by dead line asc and finished ones come after sorted by dead line desc.

 ## Message